Adjunct Professorial Lecturer

-- Tom Long recently defended his doctoral dissertation at the School of International Service.
 His research focuses on U.S.-Latin American relations and foreign policymaking.
-His dissertation, "Convincing the Colossus: Latin American Leaders Face the United States," employs historical cases to examine the goals and strategies of Latin American leaders vis-a-vis the U.S. He has done fieldwork in Colombia, Panama, Argentina, Mexico, and Brazil.
+His first book manuscript, "Convincing the Colossus: Latin America Faces the United States," employs historical cases to examine the goals and strategies of Latin American leaders vis-a-vis the U.S. It is currently under review at a top university press.
+He has done fieldwork in Colombia, Panama, Argentina, Mexico, and Brazil.
 He was a doctoral research fellow at the AU Center for Latin American and Latino Studies.

 He has published articles in Diplomatic History and LARR.
 Additional articles are under review.

 Ph.D., International Relations, American University.
 Dissertation: "Convincing the Colossus: Latin American Leaders Face the United States"

 M.A., International Relations, concentration in U.S. foreign policy, American University

 Bachelor of Journalism, University of Missouri